kashikaga/OOPS/Multi_Level_Inheritance.md

   - Calls the inherited `eat()` method from the `Animal` class.
   - Sets the number of legs to 4 and prints this value.

-This structure illustrates how inheritance enables code reuse and establishes a hierarchical relationship between classes.
+This structure illustrates how inheritance enables code reuse.